aulolua/proxy-wrapper/README.md

 # Proxy Wrapper

 Proxy Wrapper is a Node.js module developed by aulolua that provides a convenient way to interact with the Cloudflare Warp proxy server.
-It allows you to manage the proxy settings, check the IP address, and retrieve the best proxies with the lowest latencies.
+It allows you to manage the proxy settings, check the IP address, and perform other related operations.

-## Prerequisites

-Before using Proxy Wrapper, ensure you have the following prerequisites installed:

-- [cURL](https://curl.se/) - Command-line tool for making HTTP requests.
-- [Cloudflare Warp CLI](https://developers.cloudflare.com/warp-cli) - Command-line interface for managing Cloudflare Warp.

 ## Installation